National Bonsai Foundation: History

 In 1976, the country of Japan gave a gift of 53 bonsai trees to America for the United States Bicentennial.
 The trees were selected by the Nippon Bonsai Association, with financial assistance from the Japan Foundation.
 The trees arrived at the Potomac Bonsai Association, and volunteers worked with the staff of the U.S. National Arboretum to keep the trees in display condition.
 In 1979, Janet Lanman talked with Dr. John Creech, Director of the National Arboretum, about the possibility of adding American bonsai to the museum.
 Dr. Creech proposed this idea to well-known bonsai teacher Marion Gyllenswan.
 An independent body of bonsai authorities was assigned to review private bonsai collections, possibly as a part of a national collection.
 These bonsai authorities were called the National Bonsai Committee.
 In 1982, the National Bonsai Committee was reformed into the National Bonsai Foundation (NBF).
 The NBF recruited people from all across the country to be directors, with the members of the first board being Marybel Balendonck, Larry Ragle, Melba Tucker, Frederic Ballard, and H. William Merritt.
-MaryAnn Orlando served as the Executive Director and principal fundraiser for the NBF.
-Marion Gyllenswan was appointed the first President of the NBF (Frederic Ballard would be the second from 1990–1996 and Felix B. Laughlin would be the third from 1996–present).
+MaryAnn Orlando served as the executive director and principal fundraiser for the NBF.
+Marion Gyllenswan was appointed the first President of the NBF (Frederic Ballard would be the second from 1990 to 1996 and Felix B. Laughlin would be the third from 1996–present).

 In 1986, the ten-year anniversary of the gift from Japan, the National Bonsai Foundation announced that they would be building the American Bonsai Pavilion to complement the Japanese Pavilion, and to showcase a collection of North American bonsai.
-This became a reality on October 1, 1990 when the American Bonsai Pavilion was dedicated to two American bonsai masters.
+This became a reality on October 1, 1990, when the American Bonsai Pavilion was dedicated to two American bonsai masters.
 The Yuji Yoshimura Educational Center is a work space and a classroom.
 The John Y. Naka North American Pavilion provides the display area for the North American Bonsai Collection.